All Episodes

 What a pleasure it is to talk to you.

-I've tried to call you uh several times and actually got through once, but I was so scared I hung up.
+I've tried to call you several times and actually got through once, but I was so scared I hung up.

 How embarrassing.

-And they're being brought up this way, and we think that's just terrible, don't we?
+Yeah, and they're being brought up this way, and we think that's just terrible, don't we?

-Well, we're not any better if we're teaching our kids to not stand up for the principles that are good and right.
+But we're not any better if we're teaching our kids to not stand up for the principles that are good and right.

-We're just as bad if we say, you know, you should never go to war, never ever, ever, because nothing is worth fighting for.
+We're just as bad if we say, you know, you should never go to war, never, ever, ever, because nothing is worth fighting for.

-So so close.
+So, so close.

 I want to tell you how even more hideous it is.